qutech/QuMADA/docs/tutorials.rst

 the metadata for the measurement script and the QCoDeS-database.
 Thus, you have to provide sample name and measurement name even if you do not intend to use the metadatabase.

-The easiest way to create the metadata-object is by entering the data into the metadata.yaml found in the QuMADA directory and create the object from this file.
+The easiest way to create the metadata-object is by entering the data into the metadata web-ui.

 .. code-block:: python